 TA01: A set of 420 kV surge arresters equipped with Device A, installed at a bank of single-phase transformers 500/13.8 kV, 15 MVA each (see Fig. 6).

 In general, for total leakage current, Device B exhibited good agreement with Instrument X across all applications, particularly in the ACY2 line bay installation.
-Measured values were consistently within the accuracy ranges reported for both equipment, demonstrating reliable field performance and validating the laboratory findings that supported Device B’s deployment.
+The measured values were consistently within the accuracy ranges reported for both equipment, demonstrating reliable field performance and validating the laboratory findings that supported Device B’s deployment.

 In turn, Device A demonstrated better alignment with Instrument X in measuring resistive leakage current.
 Although not perfect, the values generally overlapped within the combined error margins of both devices.
-This indicates that, for this specific parameter, Device A shows reliable behavior.
+This indicates that, for this specific parameter, Device A shows a reliable behavior.

 Two additional observations merit considering when interpreting field data: